“He’s asleep” – says Hal

 All of the sudden, we stop.
 The bear has woken up and noticed something moving in the distance.
 It’s us.
 He lifts his head and smells the air trying to get our scent and identify the animal brave enough to walk up to a polar bear.
 We are downwind so he’s having a hard time picking it up.
 What if the wind changes?
 What will he do when he finally realizes a group of humans are headed his way?
 I’ve been pretty close to grizzly bears before and that experience only reinforced my belief that bears just want to get on with their lives and don’t really want to mess with humans.
 I hope polar bears live by the same bear laws.

 He goes back to doing what he does best on a day like today, chilling.
 He rests his head on one of his huge paws and starts to doze again.
+We can almost see the polar bear claws.
 We begin to move forward again.
 The excitement of our proximity to the bear has made some people forget the rules and our group starts spreading out to either side of our guide.
 I’d rather stay right behind him, invisible to the bear.
 After all, if we all have to run for our lives, I’m pretty sure I am the slowest one.

 The group is ecstatic.
 Perfect afternoon light, the rain is holding off, and the bear is totally agreeable and giving us his best poses.
 We notice that the stormy clouds are closing in so we decide to head to the rhinos and make our way back to the lodge.
 A delicious dinner is waiting for us.